 Possible Soul Mates

-The blue section of the compatibility chart contains four MBTI types that are expected to form lasting relationships with ESTP personalities due to numerous shared preferences.
+The blue section of the compatibility chart contains four personality types that are expected to form lasting relationships with ESTP personalities due to numerous shared preferences.
 Although these may not be perfect relationships, ESTPs and ISTPs, ESTJs, and ENTPs have the capacity to overcome possible differences easily and find the common ground for further growth.

-The green section contains personality types from the MBTI spectrum that ESTPs may find interesting due to their preferences.
+The green section contains types from the 16 peronalities spectrum that ESTPs may find interesting due to their preferences.
 All the personality types from this section share at least one preference with an ESTP.
 Simultaneously, they all have different principles or outlooks on life that may seem interesting to ESTPs, who love challenges.
 Overall, ESTPs may create fulfilling relationships with ISTJs, ESFPs, ENFPs, and ENTJs if they succeed in balancing their contrasting preferences and their similarities.

 The yellow lower half of the ESTP compatibility chart is filled with personality types that may complement ESTPs if considerable effort is invested in these relationships.
 Besides, ESTP has to be patient and ready to make compromises if they want to build lasting relationships with an ISFP, INTJ, ESFJ, or ENFJ personality type.
 If they decide to get to know these personalities better, ESTPs may find that they have many things in common.
 Simultaneously, they will need to be ready to work on overcoming their differences.